lambdaclass/cairo-vm_in_go/README.md

 }
 ```

-For the `InitializeSegments` we just add a segment to the memory and store in the base attribute, the first adress of the segment.
+For the `InitializeSegments` we just add a segment to the memory and store in the base attribute, the first address of the segment.

 ```go
 func (r *RangeCheckBuiltinRunner) InitializeSegments(segments *memory.MemorySegmentManager) {